The Stellar Platform

 The Stellar ledger is able to store offers that people have made to buy or sell currencies.
 Offers are public commitments to exchange one type of credit for another at a pre-determined rate.
 The ledger becomes a global marketplace for offers.

 All these offers form an orderbook.
 There is an orderbook for each currency / issuer pair.
-So, if someone wants to exchange Virgin Bank / EUR for bitstamp /BTC they would look at that particular order book in the ledger to see what people are buying and selling it for.
+So, if someone wants to exchange XLM / MNDA, for example, they would look at that particular order book in the ledger to see what people are buying and selling it for.